vineetchoudhary/iOS-Common-Code/README.md

 # iOS Common Code
-Collection of stuff, approximate required in all iOS projects.
+Collection of common stuff, approximate required in all iOS projects.

 # Note
 All stuff need to changes as per project requirement.